Toilet paper roll mounted on green tiles.

 Odds are high that NRDC gave a failing grade (on sustainability) to one or more paper products in your household. (image source: NRDC)

-Moreover, in the same report (or maybe it was from my subsequent research), I discovered that the Koch brothers own several well-known paper products.
+Moreover, in subsequent research, I discovered that the Koch brothers own several well-known paper products.
 One of their companies, Georgia-Pacific, manufactures the following brands:

 • Quilted Northern